 \section{Conclusions and final remarks}

 This paper is devoted to analyse some mechanisms of mass generation in the context of generalized Stueckelberg-Higgs gauge theories.
 Our goal was to try to achieve a better understanding of the ultraviolet and the infra-red regime of the photon respecting gauge symmetry.
-The inspiration of this study lies in understanding the relationship between masses, size of the particles and range of the interactions.
+The inspiration of this study lies in understanding the relationship between masses, size of the particles, and range of the interactions.

-Firstly we work with the generalized Stueckelberg electrodynamics studying the classical equation of motion, constructing the dynamics in the phase space, dealing with the constraints with the Dirac methodology, implementing the gauge fixing condition, construct the transition amplitude with the Fadeev-Senjanovic procedure and write it into a covariant form with the Fadeev-Popov method.
+Firstly we work with the generalized Stueckelberg electrodynamics studying the classical equation of motion, constructing the dynamics in the phase space, dealing with the constraints with the Dirac methodology, implementing the gauge fixing condition, constructing the transition amplitude with the Fadeev-Senjanovic procedure and writing it into a covariant form with the Fadeev-Popov method.
 It is interesting to see the link between the constraints and the physical degrees of freedom in the quantization process \cite{Anderson}.
 As we can see we have 18 variables and 6 constraints.
 So we have 12 variables describing the phase space and 6 degrees of freedom, Maxwell+Proca+Scalar (2+3+1).
 The present model can be seen as a toy model to study the quantization process in the functional integration approach.

 Secondly when we write the transition amplitude in a covariant form we can see the emergence of a t'Hooft parameter $g$, eq. (\ref{tampli}).
-We prooved that this parameter does not contribute to the physics by using BRST symmetry of the transition amplitude of the theory, following the same line of reasoning of \cite{BRST, BRST2}.
-So the generalized Stueckelberg gauge theory is one more example that show the link between the fictitious parameters and BRST symmetry.
+We prooved that this parameter does not contribute to the physics by using BRS-T symmetry of the transition amplitude of the theory, following the same line of reasoning of \cite{BRS-T, BRS-T2}.
+So the generalized Stueckelberg gauge theory is one more example that shows the link between the fictitious parameters and BRS-T symmetry.